Idrisvohra9/fight-addictions-api/README.md

 # About the API:

 This project is a free RESTful API (You do not even need to sign up to use it) built with [Deno](https://deno.com/).
-It provides endpoints for really moving quotes that help people get motivated to fight their addictions.
+It provides endpoints for really moving quotes that help people get motivated to fight their addictions and get back on track.

 ### Find the API deployed [here](https://fight-addictions-api.deno.dev/).